Feedback

 Bereavement social club

 After a bereavement some people feel very lonely and isolated.
-Our social club meets twice a month at St Joseph’s.
-This is an opportunity to meet other bereaved people informally for a cup of tea and chat.
+Our social clubs provide an opportunity to meet other bereaved people at St Joseph’s informally for a cup of tea and chat.

 First Contact Team